chrishyland/chrishyland.github.io/about.md

 ## Hey!

-I am currently an honours year student at the University of Sydney.
-As an aspiring polymath, my majors are in:  Pure Mathematics, Computer Science, Econometrics and Statistics and with minors in Business Analytics, Economics, and Finance.
+I am currently an honours year student at the University of Sydney studying Statistics.
+I have majored in:  Pure Mathematics, Computer Science, and Econometrics and with minors in Business Analytics, Economics, and Finance.

 ### About myself
 I'm currently exploring the blogosphere and contributing with my knowledge on the intersection of Machine Learning, Computer Science, Statistics, Mathematics, and Econometrics.
 I have worn many hats, from being a data engineer at [me&u](https://www.meandu.com.au/), a machine learning engineer at [IAG](https://www.iag.com.au/), NLP engineer at [SoDa Labs](https://sodalabs.io/), data scientist and growth hacker at [Liven](https://www.liven.com.au/), quant at Goldman Sachs, a computational economist at [QuantEcon](https://quantecon.org/), technical consultant with the ANOVA Project, head academic tutor in the Econometrics department, and sleep deprived student.